 What is perhaps strangest about these images is why we are even discussing wholesale demolition of the existing urban fabric in the city core when the Gun Quarter remains undeveloped and can only boast a small number of buildings worthy of preservation.
 Behind the relatively complete built form on the city centre side of the canal is a vast expanse of big sheds and wide roads that would make the ideal blank canvas to build a super-dense second centre if it were so desired, gradually diminishing in height and scale as it approached the historic Gun Quarter buildings near the canal and the Jewellery Quarter.

 An increased intensity of development in the Gun Quarter would also present the opportunity to define a new character area.
 Aside from the student blocks on the A34 and some extremely attractive small scale projects by Javelin Block, a number of residential developments have cropped up all sporting the same uninteresting and flat shade of red, as if a glance over Constitution Hill to the Jewellery Quarter was sufficient to glean a character assessment.
-Rather than informally seeking to copy development in the Jewellery Quarter but at a lower standard the Gun Quarter could become a daring architectural experiment, seeking to play around with moderate building techniques, materials and innovative design.
+Rather than informally seeking to copy development in the Jewellery Quarter but at a lower standard the Gun Quarter could become a daring architectural experiment, seeking to play around with modern building techniques, materials and innovative design.
 Whatever the future of the Gun Quarter, without a concerted effort to define the parameters of development here, the area is at risk of becoming a mismatch of knock off JQ style apartments and cheaply clad towers.

 In fact, the OFCP ought to identify a number of areas of the city (Fig. 14) for widespread regeneration adjacent to the ring road so as to create densities that are more befitting a global city, sufficient to generate conviviality and reconnect the city centre with surrounding neighbourhoods.
 A number of areas are run down and dominated by former industrial premises that are unsuitable for creative reuse and merely emphasise the gulf between the city core and its suburbs.
 Effectively managing this space is integral to the future of the city, its liveability and providing enough homes for its growing population in the most sustainable way possible.

 If you compare the watercolours included in the OFCP to the CGIs discussed above you will see that they depict a far more desirable future for the city.
-The prominent Twitter account @createstreets, which advocates new urbanism, high quality architectural design and has published a guide to creating popular places, has commented on these CGIs saying much the same thing - that they are outdated visions of a future that we should be grateful never came to pass.
+The prominent Twitter account @createstreets, which advocates new urbanism, high quality architectural design and has published a guide to creating popular places, has commented on the OFCP's CGIs saying much the same thing - that they are outdated visions of a future that we should be grateful never came to pass.